malhakeem/perfmon2/Issue-4-Cost_Estimation_for_DBaas-Alhakeem-Li-Zolic.md

-# Cost Estimation for Database as a Service (DBaaS)
+# Cost Estimation and Optimization for Database as a Service (DBaaS)
 ## Issue number 4

 ## The team: